Great Christmas Movies

 Post-WWII Era, in NYC and at a Rural Connecticut Farmhouse, Around Christmas Eve

-In this delightful, light-hearted screwball romantic comedy (remade poorly as a TV movie in 1992), a perennial Christmas favorite, Barbara Stanwyck portrayed Elizabeth Lane, a Martha Stewart-like food writer for Smart Housekeeping magazine who misled her readership.
+This delightful, light-hearted screwball romantic comedy (remade poorly as a TV movie in 1992 with Dyan Cannon and Kris Kristofferson) is a perennial Christmas favorite from director Peter Godfrey.
+Barbara Stanwyck portrayed Elizabeth Lane, a Martha Stewart-like food writer for Smart Housekeeping magazine who misled her readership.
 In her column "Diary of a Housewife," she wrote about her perfect life on a Connecticut farm with a husband and eight month-old son, great recipes and furnishings, etc. She was regarded as "the finest, most exemplary wife and mother."
 However, she was a spinster - there was no husband and no baby, she wasn't a gourmet cook (she got her recipes from her Hungarian Uncle Felix Bassenak's (S.Z.
 Sakall) restaurant), and she lived in a modest, high-rise apartment in Manhattan.

-She agreed to have snooty, humorless, unromantic, and infatuated architect John Sloan (Reginald Gardiner) stand in as her beau (and wedding arrangements were made).
+She agreed to have snooty, humorless, unromantic, stuffy and infatuated architect John Sloan (Reginald Gardiner) stand in as her beau (and actual wedding arrangements were made with a local befuddled Judge Crothers (Dick Elliott)).
 He had been dogging her for a proposal but she had always refused until now.
-She also asked restaurant chef Uncle Felix to cook for her, and 'borrowed' John's idyllic farm, who regretted helping her with the ploy: "I know I shall regret this for the rest of my life."
+She also asked restaurant chef Uncle Felix to cook for her, and 'borrowed' John's idyllic farm (with a cow named Macushla), who regretted helping her with the ploy: "I know I shall regret this for the rest of my life."

-When she eventually admitted the truth to Yardley that she wasn't married, she was fired and after a quarrel, she broke up with Sloan.
+When Elizabeth eventually admitted the truth to Yardley that she wasn't married, she was fired and after a quarrel, she broke up with Sloan.
 Yardley soon reinstated her with a doubled salary raise (Uncle Felix convinced him that a rival publisher would hire her away).
-It appeared that Jones would marry Elizabeth after he proposed to her, although he was warned by Yardley that Elizabeth couldn't cook.
+Elizabeth also admitted - finally - that she wasn't married, thereby freeing them up to consummate their hesitant 'love at first sight' over two days, although he was warned by Yardley that Elizabeth couldn't cook.
 The film ended with rotund Yardley's line: "What a Christmas!
 Ho, ho, what a Christmas!"

 (Barbara Stanwyck) with